Skip to main content

 Digital Counter

-The integrated digital counter is a unique front office of the Flemish Government where every (future) entrepreneur can ask their questions about entrepreneurship.
+The integrated digital counter is a unique front office of Flanders Innovation & Entrepreneurship (VLAIO) where every (future) entrepreneur can ask their questions about entrepreneurship.
+All information on entrepreneurship for students is available on a specific page on the VLAIO website.

 • how to create and start up an enterprise (preparatory work, start-up step by step, coaching and guidance)